CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'coderabbit SSO', 'coderabbit RBAC', 'coderabbit enterprise', 'coderabbit roles', 'coderabbit permissions', 'coderabbit seats' — these are terms users would naturally use when seeking help with enterprise access control.
+Excellent coverage of natural trigger terms including 'coderabbit SSO', 'coderabbit RBAC', 'coderabbit enterprise', 'coderabbit roles', 'coderabbit permissions', 'coderabbit seats'.
+These are terms users would naturally use when needing this skill.

 3 / 3